Healthy Holidays annual report

 Extra funding, support, resources and food

-During 2023, our Healthy Holidays providers told us they linked and forged partnerships with other organisations to support their programmes, including commercial retail partners and Leeds BID (Business Improvement District).
-We fund internal council services and external partners to support provision, this includes food from Catering Leeds, FareShare, Rethink, Give a Gift, Hamara, and wider experiences such as West Leeds Activity Centre, Herd Farm, Parks and Countryside, and Swimming.
+During 2024, our Healthy Holidays providers told us they linked and forged partnerships with other organisations to support their programmes, including commercial retail partners.
+We were approached centrally by a local Community Champion for Morrisons and have distributed small but regular donations to our providers.
+We funded internal council services and external partners to support provision, this included food from Catering Leeds, FareShare, Rethink, Give a Gift, Hamara, and exciting experience sessions, such as through West Leeds Activity Centre, Herd Farm, Parks and Countryside and swimming.

-Although often hard to quantify, Healthy Holidays provision had clear impact resulting in behaviour change and learning:
+Although often hard to quantify, Healthy Holidays provision had clear impact resulting in positive change and learning:

 Food offer